Navajo: Early history

 The Navajo are speakers of a Na-Dené Southern Athabaskan language which they call Diné bizaad (lit.
 'People's language').
 The term Navajo comes from Spanish missionaries and historians who referred to the Pueblo Indians through this term, although they referred to themselves as the Diné, meaning '(the) people'.

 The language comprises two geographic, mutually intelligible dialects.
-It is closely related to the languages of the Apache; the Navajo and Apache are believed to have migrated from northwestern Canada and eastern Alaska, where the majority of Athabaskan speakers reside.
+It is closely related to the languages of the Apache.
+The Navajo and Apache are believed to have migrated from northwestern Canada and eastern Alaska, where the majority of Athabaskan speakers reside.
 Additionally, some Navajo know Navajo Sign Language, which is either a dialect or daughter of Plains Sign Talk.
 Some also know Plains Sign Talk itself.

-Southern Athabaskan peoples, including the Navajo, are thought to have descended from a southward migration of Athabaskan peoples from subarctic North America around 1,000 years ago.
+A southward migration of Athabaskan peoples from subarctic North America has been dated to around 1,000 years ago.
 It has been suggested that the Navajo and Apaches may have migrated due to the effects of a volcanic explosion in the Saint Elias Mountains of Alaska around 803 AD.
 Part of the migration was along the Rocky Mountains before arriving in the present-day southwest United States.

 Initially, the Navajo were largely hunters and gatherers.
-Later, they adopted farming from Pueblo people, growing mainly the traditional Native American "Three Sisters" of corn, beans, and squash.
+Later, they adopted farming from existing Pueblo people, growing mainly the traditional Native American "Three Sisters" of corn, beans, and squash.
 They adopted herding sheep and goats from the Spaniards as a main source of trade and food.
 Meat became essential in the Navajo diet.
 Sheep became a form of currency and familial status.
 Women began to spin and weave wool into blankets and clothing; they created items of highly valued artistic expression, which were also traded and sold.

 Oral history indicates a long relationship with Pueblo people and a willingness to incorporate Puebloan ideas and linguistic variance.
 There were long-established trading practices between the groups.
 Mid-16th century Spanish records recount that the Pueblo exchanged maize and woven cotton goods for bison meat, hides, and stone from Athabaskans traveling to the pueblos or living nearby.
 In the 18th century, the Spanish reported that the Navajo maintained large herds of livestock and cultivated large crop areas.